Climate activists urge BlackRock, Vanguard to vote against Exxon directors

-HOUSTON (Reuters) - Climate activists are prodding Exxon Mobil Corp’s top shareholders to vote against the reelection of two directors, a move that could boost a hedge fund’s proxy fight to seat four candidates on the oil giant’s board.
+Climate activists are prodding Exxon Mobil Corp's (XOM.N) top shareholders to vote against the reelection of two directors, a move that could boost a hedge fund's proxy fight to seat four candidates on the oil giant's board.

 BlackRock and Vanguard declined to comment on their stance.
 Both have signed the Net Zero Asset Managers Initiative, vowing to press portfolio companies to achieve net zero emissions by 2050 or sooner.